baselmans/multivariate_GWAMA/README.md

 ```
   multivariate_GWAMA(x=dat,cov_Z=CTI,h2=h2list,out=".",name="your_name",output_gz=F,check_rows=F)
 ```
-  The function provides a log file including all the different steps (e.g. aligning) and possible errors.
+  The function provides a log file including all the different steps performed by the function (e.g. aligning) and possible errors (see   file in the Downloads folder.